Health Information Exchange

 - For the measure, only patients whose records are maintained using CEHRT must be included in the denominator for transitions of care.

 - The referring clinician must have reasonable certainty of receipt by the receiving clinician to count the action toward the measure.
+This may include confirmation of receipt or that a query of the summary of care record has occurred in order to count the action in the numerator.

 - Apart from the three fields noted as required for the summary of care record (i.e., current problem list, current medication list, and current medication allergy list), in circumstances where there is no information available to populate one or more of the fields listed (because the MIPS eligible clinician does not record such information or because there is no information to record), the MIPS eligible clinician may leave the field(s) blank and still meet the measure.